 But all this only scratches the surface.
 We’ve also created the world’s first single-côte chocolate, developed our own chocolate genre, Supermilk, innovated with cocoa cuisine from spiced cocoa nib ketchup to white chocolate horseradish and even cocoa gin, and the invention goes on – we’re constantly embracing new technologies and ideas.

-We’re one of the world’s few chocolate makers to actually grow cocoa, on our beautiful Rabot Estate estate in Saint Lucia.
-Connecting cocoa-growing with luxury chocolate making and retailing makes us unique in the UK, and gives us an in-depth understanding of the factors that impact the final flavour of our chocolate, right from the growing tree.
+We’re one of the world’s few chocolate makers to actually grow cacao, on our beautiful Rabot Estate cacao farm in Saint Lucia.
+Connecting cacao-growing with luxury chocolate making and retailing makes us unique in the UK, and gives us an in-depth understanding of the factors that impact the final flavour of our chocolate, right from the growing tree.